Does treadmill training with Hybrid Assistive Limb (HAL) impact the quality of life? A first case series in the United States.

 Neurosciences (Brain & Spine)

 Yilmaz, Emre; Schmidt, Cameron K; Mayadev, Angeli; Tawfik, Tamir; Kobota, Kim; Cambier, Ziadee; Norvell, Daniel D; and Chapman, Jens, "Does treadmill training with Hybrid Assistive Limb (HAL) impact the quality of life?
 A first case series in the United States."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 518.